lalanne/GoExperiment/README.md

 DB package implements the interface ```QueryContext``` which previously it is configured by this function ```context.WithTimeout```

+ * There is one ```sql.DB``` object created by DB that I want to connect to, this objects are meant to be long lived and they are closed when the program is done.
+ Each of these objects handle their own connection pool.

 ## Using docker to start the system

 Build the container for the database: